NAZI BEER HALLS IN MUNICH

-In the days of the Third Reich, this very location within a march route of the failed ‘Beer Hall Putsch’ was attributed as much as ‘Cradle of the movement’ (nationals-socialistic).
+In the days of the Third Reich, this very location within a march route of the failed ‘Beer Hall Putsch’ was attributed as much as the ‘Cradle of the movement’ (nationals-socialistic).
 As far back as the middle of the XVI century, the city district was already praised as a home for beer houses.
 The things were going do brilliantly, that in 1696 a cozy alley, a filiation from the Tal street, was entitled as Sterneckerstraße after an owner of the brewery, who had this plot of land in his ownership.
-At the turn of the XX century, the historical buildings on the intersection of Tal and Sterneckerstraße were demolished and replaced with a new city district with a new five-story building, built up in 1902.
+At the turn of the XX century, the historical buildings on the intersection of Tal and Sterneckerstraße were demolished and replaced with a new city district with a new five-story building, built-in 1902.
 In this historical sense, by the time a young ‘Deutsche Arbeiterpartei’ under Anton Drexler used to bring together one evening a week, generally on Fridays, within one of the halls of Sterneckebrau beer house, the building was a whole new.
 For all that, Sterneckebrau was attributed to a low-class category of the Munich beer halls and its owner had no perspective to gain as much audience as HOFBRAUHAUS or LOWENBRAUKELLER at that time.